a1mzone/geospatial-stack/README.md

 ### Structure

-/data/{datastore,hdfs,tmp}/
+/data/datastore/hadoop      --> Hadoop user home direcotry

-datastore will have a hadoop folder that is the hadoop users home directory
+/data/hdfs/{nvme0,nvme1}/{dfs,namenode}    --> HDFS disks

-hdfs is the directory we format for the namenode
+/data/tmp/{spark,hdfs}      --> Spark & HDFS tmp

-tmp is a tmp directory where all temp dirs live (spark, hdfs, etc)
+hdfs is where we mount disks for hadoop data (specific optimized formatting)

-Mounting different types of disk for each is recommended
+tmp is where we mount a disk with good write endurance (typically 10 DWPD)

-This will assume that you have mounted your drives to your needs for tmp, hdfs, and data.
+This will assume that you have mounted your drives to your needs for tmp, hdfs, and hadoop user home.

-Typically I have a drive mounted on /data that stores the files, users etc, a second write intensive drive on tmp and then lastly a drive
+Typically I have a drive mounted on /data that stores the files, users etc, a second write intensive drive on tmp and then lastly drives for hdfs data.